secinthenet/crypto-guide/README.md

 - Prepare secure quarantined devices (AKA eternally air gapped).
 - Generate seeds and auxiliary secrets using one or more quarantined devices.
-- Verify the seeds derive the same master public keys (xpub/ypub/zpub) with at least two implementations that are as independent as possible (including their transitive dependencies).
+- Verify the seeds derive the same master public keys (xpub/ypub/zpub) with at least two implementations that are as independent as possible (different authors, different programming languages, different libraries used by the code).
-- Transfer master public keys (xpub/ypub/zpub) to the online read-only wallet.
+- Transfer a set of addresses to the online read-only wallet.
 - Verify that the new wallet can receive and spend funds (see subsection below).
 - Back up and distribute both the secrets and master public keys to paper in multiple locations.

 #### Verify that the wallet is spendable

-- Generate a new address `address1` in the online read-only wallet.
-- Send a **small** amount of funds from your old wallet (can be an exchange) to `address1`.
+- Send a **small** amount of funds from your old wallet (can be an exchange) to the first address in the new wallet, `address1`.
 - Verify that the online read-only wallet can detect that `address1` received funds.
-- Generate a new address `address2` in the online read-only wallet.
+- Select a new address `address2` in the online read-only wallet.
 - [Send](#sending-funds) the funds from `address1` to `address2`.
 - Verify that the online read-only wallet can detect that `address1` moved funds to `address2`.